Is there really a Buddhist monastery in Winnipeg?

 A Buddhist monastery is a living, breathing part of the surrounding community.
 Every day the monks provide opportunities for Winnipeggers to learn the teachings of the Buddha.
 And everyday people in Winnipeg provide the basic necessities of robes, food, shelter, and medicine to the monks.
 This is an ancient relationship laid down by the Buddha.

 You may even see the monks around town.
 If you do, you are welcome to speak with them.
 They don't shake hands, so you can either greet them with a smile or with your hands palms together at your chest.
 They will be happy to speak with you.

-Now for the first time people in Winnipeg of all backgrounds have the opportunity to benefit from interacting daily with fully ordained Theravada Buddhist monks.
+Now people in Winnipeg of all backgrounds have the opportunity to benefit from interacting daily with fully ordained Theravada Buddhist monks.
 If you are not able to come to one of our scheduled activities, contact us to arrange a time to visit.
 Learn what to expect.